sushilkadu/courses_candela/README.md

 - npm start
 - To run testcases, you can run npm test

-# Mongo setup
+## Mongo setup

-Basically, I'm using cloud.mongo.com service for setting up NqSQL databse.
+Basically, this app is using cloud.mongo.com service for setting up NoSQL databse.
 You can setup cloud.mongo using following steps

 - Open cloud.mongo.com